 One summer my family and I hiked up Aleyaka Mountain at the resort and rode the ski gondola back down to the ground.
 The views at the top were unforgettable.

-Alaska Wildlife Conservation Center Is Worth Your When Driving From Anchorage To Seward
+Alaska Wildlife Conservation Center Is A Must-Visit

-Located about 50 miles out of Anchorage, the Alaska Wildlife Conservation Center is a non-profit organization worth the visit.
-The conservation center provides a home for orphaned, ill or injured wild animals.
-Those unable to care for themselves.
+This non-profit organization provides a home for orphaned, ill, or injured wild animals who are unable to care for themselves.

 When my family and I visited, we watched the afternoon feeding of black bears.
 Some of the other animals we saw included moose, owls, wolves, and porcupines.